Home About

 I sometimes get emotional about work.

-I am recovering sarcastic
+I am a recovering sarcastic

 I talk, sometimes a lot